wingo/whippet/doc/collector-pcc.md

 When a worker runs out of local work, it will first try to remove work from its own shared worklist, then will try to steal from other workers.

-Because threads compete to evacuate objects, `pcc` uses [atomic compare-and-swap instead of simple forwarding pointer updates](./manual.md#forwarding-objects), which imposes around a ~30% performance penalty.  `pcc` generally starts to outperform `scc` when it can trace with 2 threads, and gets better with each additional thread.
+If only one tracing thread is enabled (`parallelism=1`), `pcc` uses non-atomic forwarding, but if multiple threads compete to evacuate objects, `pcc` uses [atomic compare-and-swap instead of simple forwarding pointer updates](./manual.md#forwarding-objects).
+This imposes around a ~30% performance penalty but having multiple tracing threads is generally worth it, unless the object graph is itself serial.

 As with `scc`, the memory used for the external worklist is dynamically allocated from the OS and is not currently counted as contributing to